-- The School covers the International Experience expenses for full-time M.B.A. students with the exception of international air travel costs.
+- The School covers the International Experience expenses for M.B.A. students with the exception of international air travel costs.
 Students going on the IE fully consume their allocation of the ten-day subvention.
 Students must have all ten subvention days remaining to bid on IE courses.

-- Full-time M.B.A. students who choose to apply the ten-day subvention to the Global Network Weeks can receive financial support for up to two GN Weeks after completion of the relevant global experience.
-Full-time M.B.A. students who choose the IE can enroll in GN Weeks but with no additional subvention.
+- M.B.A. students who choose to apply the ten-day subvention to the Global Network Weeks can receive financial support for up to two GN Weeks after completion of the relevant global experience.
+M.B.A. students who choose the IE can enroll in GN Weeks but with no additional subvention.
 Similarly, students who allocate their ten-day (or five-day, as applicable) subvention to GN Week(s) can enroll in additional GN Week(s) (space permitting) without additional subvention.

 - Students who do not use their subvention do not receive a refund or credit for any remaining balance.

 - The IE bidding process occurs in the late fall.
 Students enrolled in an IE course (through the course bidding auction) will be deemed to have consumed their ten-day subvention.